StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/terms-of-service/data-management-faqs.md

 :::

->**How is access to data restricted?**
+> **How is access to data restricted?**

 HP controls access to analytics data using RBAC policies.
 Periodic reviews are performed to ensure that users with access have a business need.
-Users that do have access are required to use 2 factor authentication whenever accessing the data.
+Users who do have access are required to use 2-factor authentication whenever accessing the data.

->**Are the data anonymized?**
+> **Are the data anonymized?**

-Analytics data is stripped of personally identifiable information (PII) before transmission to and storage in the analytics datacenter by replacing PII (e.g. e-mail address, first and last names) with proxy information (e.g. one way hash of the input data).
+Analytics data is stripped of personally identifiable information (PII) before transmission to and storage in the analytics datacenter by replacing PII (e.g., e-mail address, first and last names) with proxy information (e.g., one-way hash of the input data).

->**Does AI Studio share its data with its Z BY HP suppliers, and if so, does it include personal information?**
+> **Does AI Studio share its data with its Z BY HP suppliers, and if so, does it include personal information?**

-Yes, AI Studio shares account, application, contact, and device data with some of Z BY HP's key suppliers to ensure the correct functionality of all AI Studio features.
-HP Suppliers are contractually bound to by HP guidelines and requirements with regards to collection, use and maintenance of collected data.
+Yes, AI Studio shares account, application, contact, and device data with some of Z by HP's key suppliers to ensure the correct functionality of all AI Studio features.
+HP Suppliers are contractually bound to by HP guidelines and requirements with regard to collection, use, and maintenance of collected data.

->**Does AI Studio provide separate, dedicated database(s) for customers' exclusive use of their data?**
+> **Does AI Studio provide separate, dedicated database(s) for customers' exclusive use of their data?**

 No.

->**Is customer data and information co-hosted with the data from other organizations or companies on the same physical server(s)?**
+> **Is customer data and information co-hosted with the data from other organizations or companies on the same physical server(s)?**

 Yes.

->**What are the sources and methodology of data capture and frequency of transmission by Z by HP AI Studio?**
+> **What are the sources and methodology of data capture and frequency of transmission by Z by HP AI Studio?**

 The sources and methodology of data capture and frequency of data transmission include: